 What are the barriers to effective revision?
-We think there are five ways that stop students learning as much as they possible could.
+We think there are five ways that stop students learning as much as they possibly could.
 If students revise whilst doing these 5 things, it is likely that they CHEAT their revision.

 C – Confused.